-ABOUT I've been working in mosaic since 1996.
-A hobby, with a focus on home decor, grew into an exploration of artistic self-expression.
-While self-taught in the early years, in 2006 I began traveling for study with mosaic masters and teachers, both national and international.
-Although I have worked with many materials, both traditional and contemporary, I have an affinity for natural stone and minerals, and traditional mosaic glass, known as smalti, and gold.
+I've been working in mosaic since 1996.
+A hobby with a focus on home decor grew into an exploration of artistic self-expression.
+While self-taught in the early years, in 2006 I began traveling for study, both nationally and internationally.
+Having worked with many materials, both traditional and contemporary, I have an affinity for stone and traditional mosaic glass and gold.

 My primary creative focus, at this time, is abstract portable wall art.
 Each new work feels like an exploration into new territory and carries with it a sense of adventure.
 Occasionally, I indulge in some decorative work.

 I live a quiet yet full life in Tulsa, Oklahoma, with my husband of many happy years and our dog, Lucy.
 We have three amazing adult kids and two delightful grandchildren, all of whom I am fortunate enough to enjoy on a regular basis.